chef/chef-web-docs/content/chef_overview.md

 </tr>
 <tr>
 <td><p><img src="/images/icon_ruby.svg" class="align-center" width="130" alt="" /></p></td>
-<td><p>Ruby is the programming language that is the authoring syntax for cookbooks.
+<td><p>Ruby is the programming language that's the authoring syntax for cookbooks.
 Most recipes are simple patterns (blocks that define properties and values that map to specific configuration items like packages, files, services, templates, and users.
 The full power of Ruby is available for when you need a programming language.</p></td>
 </tr>
 <tr>
 <td><p><img src="/images/icon_node.svg" class="align-center" width="130" alt="" /></p></td>